zhmcclient/zhmc-log-forwarder/README.rst

 Overview
 ========

-The zhmc_qradar package provides QRadar support for the IBM Z HMC, written in pure Python.
+The zhmc-log-forwarder package provides a log forwarder for the IBM Z HMC, written in pure Python.

-It provides a zhmc_qradar program that runs as a kind of bridge between the HMC and a QRadar services, and forwards the Security Log and the Audit Log of the HMC to the QRadar service.
+It contains a command named ``zhmc_log_forwarder`` that collects security logs and audit logs from the Z HMC and forwards the log entries to various destinations, such as a QRadar service or the local syslog.

 Installation
 ============